QuantEcon/lecture-python.myst/_sources/rational_expectations.md

 This last condition is called the *transversality condition*, and acts as a first-order necessary condition "at infinity".

-The firm's decision rule solves the difference equation {eq}`ree_comp7` subject to the given initial condition $y_0$ and the transversality condition.
+A representative  firm's decision rule solves the difference equation {eq}`ree_comp7` subject to the given initial condition $y_0$ and the transversality condition.

 Note that solving the Bellman equation {eq}`comp4` for $v$ and then $h$ in {eq}`ree_opbe` yields a decision rule that automatically imposes both the Euler equation {eq}`ree_comp7` and the transversality condition.